Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

-The map $F\colon\Gamma'\to \Gamma$ is said to be {\it locally of pure degree at $v'$} if for any tangent direction $e$ based at $v$, the local degree of $F$ at $v'$ in the direction of $e$ is independent of the choice of $e$.
+The map $F$ is said to be \emph{locally of pure degree at $v'$} if, for any edge $e$ based at $v$, this local degree is independent of the choice of $e$. \end{definition}

-A map is $F\colon \Gamma'\to\Gamma$ is {\it harmonic} if it is surjective and everywhere locally of pure degree. \end{definition}
+\begin{definition} A map $F \colon \Gamma' \to \Gamma$ is \emph{harmonic} if it is surjective and locally of pure degree at every vertex $v'$ of $\Gamma'$.
+We usually denote this degree by $d_{v'}(F)$, or simply $d_{v'}$ when it is clear from context. \end{definition}

+In other words, given a map $\Gamma' \to \Gamma$, the local degree at a vertex $v'$ of $\Gamma'$ can be measured \emph{after choosing} a tangent direction at its image $v = F(v')$ in $\Gamma$.
+This measurement is given by the sum of the slopes along all directions in $\Gamma'$ based at $v'$ that map to the chosen direction in $\Gamma$.
+The \emph{purity} condition asserts that this choice of direction in the target does not affect the local degree.
+In practice, this is how the condition is used.
+The harmonic condition asserts that purity holds at every vertex of the domain $\Gamma'$.

-The condition of a map $F\colon \Gamma'\to\Gamma$ can also be described in terms of balanced functions.
-Precisely, such a piecewise linear map is harmonic if and only for any open set $U\subset \Gamma$, the pullback of any balanced function $U\to\RR$ is a balanced function $F^{-1}(U)\to \RR$.
-In particular, the compositions of harmonic maps are harmonic.
-See~\cite[Section~2.9]{ABBR1} for details.
+The harmonic condition for a map $F\colon \Gamma' \to \Gamma$ can also be described more conceptually though less practically in terms of balanced functions.
+Specifically, a piecewise linear map is harmonic if and only if, for any open set $U \subset \Gamma$, the pullback of any balanced function $U \to \mathbb{R}$ is again a balanced function $F^{-1}(U) \to \mathbb{R}$.
+In particular, compositions of harmonic maps are harmonic.
+See~\cite[Section~2.9]{ABBR1} for further details.